 Australian Government's Secret 'Cabinet Files' Were Found In ...
 An Old Cabinet

-Australia's government is holding "an urgent investigation" into how hundreds of classified documents about the interior workings of several recent administrations found their way to the Australian Broadcasting Corporation.
+Australia's government is holding "an urgent investigation" into how hundreds of classified documents about the interior workings of several recent administrations found their way to the Australian Broadcasting Corp.

-The ABC says the thousands of pages of documents had been left in two filing cabinets — which the government then sold off at a second-hand shop.
-The records were bought cheap, the network says, because they were locked and the keys had been lost.
+The ABC says the thousands of pages of documents had been left in two filing cabinets, which the government then sold off at a secondhand shop.
+The cabinets were bought cheap, the network says, because they were locked and the keys had been lost.

 Inside the cabinets were records of five separate governments that spanned nearly 10 years; some of them refer to current members of Prime Minister Malcolm Turnbull's Cabinet.